t1/junit-5-structure-demo/README.md

 this not always the case, so it's not something you'll be doing with every test class.
 But it's good to know the technique, just in case.
 Let's have a look at how it works.

-We can extract an abstract class `WhenParseAllFirstAndSingle` to contain the three test methods, that delegate the actual verification to abstract `verify...` methods.
+We can extract an abstract class `WhenParseAllFirstAndSingle` to contain the three test methods that delegate the actual verification to abstract `verify...` methods.
 As the `when...` methods are not reused any more and the test methods have the same level of abstraction, we can also inline these.